lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 int `sqlite_last_insert_row_id`(INT database handle)

+If database handle is invalid, then `E_INVARG` is raised.

 **Function: `sqlite_interrupt`**

 sqlite_interrupt -- This function causes any pending database operation to abort at its earliest opportunity.